romainrbr/flipchair/GITHUB_CHANGELOG.md

 #### Fixes

 * Fix unable to access preview for icon style
+* Popup's Arrow Theme now has the correct theme
 * Widget should open normally after a workaround (C7evQZDJ)
 * Fix (1) Search bar and Dock, (2) Folders and App Drawer settings didn't open due to init problems
 * Lawnchair should hopefully remember what grid they should be using